erdos/redis-mapper/README.md

 - `->user` for creating new user instances and validating it.
 - `->user!` for creating new user instances, validate then persist.
 - `get-user` to query user instances by id or indices.
+- `get-first-user` to query user instances by some index.

 ### Creating and persisting